cjlise/cjlise.github.io/_posts/2021-03-25-N-Gram-Language-Model.md

 mathjax: "true"
 ---

 The goal of this project is to train a language model on a corpora of [ArXiv](http://arxiv.org/) science articles and see if we can generate a new one!
-This work is inspired by an exercise from the[NLP course for you ](https://lena-voita.github.io/nlp_course.html).
+This work is inspired by an exercise from the [NLP course for you ](https://lena-voita.github.io/nlp_course.html).

 ![img](/images/MachineLearning/markus-winkler-write-something-unsplash.jpg)